 For the rose filling

-- Few drops Rose essence/ 2 Tsp rose water
+- Few drops Rose extract/ 2 Tsp rose water

 - Few drops Pink gel food coloring (if using)